Apply to NGFP

 - Be enrolled in a graduate program at the time of application, OR

-Some participants may be able to take advantage of the tuition reimbursement benefit and choose to continue their graduate studies during their term.
+Some participants may be able to take advantage of the tuition reimbursement benefit and choose to continue their graduate studies during their fellowship.

-To obtain a security clearance, enabling access to sensitive information, individuals will be subject to a federal background investigation and must meet eligibility requirements, including demonstration of non-use of illegal drugs (including CBD) for twelve consecutive months prior to submission of the clearance request.
-Non-use of illegal drugs is initially determined through an initial drug screen and review of the individual's Questionnaire for National Security Positions.
+To obtain a security clearance, enabling access to sensitive information, individuals will be subject to a federal background investigation and must meet eligibility requirements, including demonstration of non-use of federally illegal drugs (including CBD and substances legal in the applicant's state) for twelve consecutive months prior to submission of the clearance request.
+Non-use of federally classified illegal drugs is initially determined through an initial drug screen and review of the individual's Questionnaire for National Security Positions.
 Once the security clearance is granted, individuals will then be subject to random and for-cause drug testing.
 During the course of the federal background investigation, the other following areas will also be examined:

 - employment and school records;